vendia/examples/workshops/food-and-beverage/optimized-distribution/README-Milestone4.md

 In this section, you will act as both the Supplier and the Distributor as you collaborate on the shared Uni created in [Milestone 3](README-Milestone3.md).

 ## Collaborate Using the GraphQL Explorer
 Each node in a Vendia Share Uni has its own GraphQL endpoint.
-The GraphQL Explorer of each node is configured to talk to its respective node's custom GraphQL endpoint, which we'll target in this section.
+The GraphQL Explorer of each node is configured to work with its respective node's custom GraphQL endpoint, which we'll target in this section.

 ### Issue Purchase Orders from the DistributorNode
 The Distributor is now ready and able to submit purchase orders and schedule deliveries.